bartekldw/tilemap_manager/README.md

 ## Compability

-Project is built to be cross-platform.
 Built on Ubuntu 24.04 LTS, also tested on Windows 11